DigiCert's QuoVadis acquisition extends PKI expertise in EU

 According to DigiCert, the QuoVadis acquisition allows the company to provide those certificates to help businesses comply with the Payment Services Directive.

-DigiCert says it will also support QuoVadis' plans to expand its technology footprint with an emphasis on migrating PKI services to data centres in the Netherlands and Switzerland to provide customers with enhanced privacy and data protection services.
+DigiCert says it will also support QuoVadis' plans to expand its technology footprint with an emphasis on migrating PKI services to data centers in the Netherlands and Switzerland to provide customers with enhanced privacy and data protection services.

 DigiCert will also integrate QuoVadis PrimoSign and other signing platforms to offer data integrity management for electronic records, as well as other digital signature technologies.